q3769/conseq4j/README.md

 ```
 public interface ConsistentHasher {
-    int hashToBucket(Object sequenceKey); // hashes the sequenceKey into an int, in the range of [0, totalBuckets)
+    int hashToBucket(Object sequenceKey); // consistently hashes the sequenceKey into an int, in the range of [0, totalBuckets)
     int getTotalBuckets(); // count of total buckets will determine and equal the max number of concurrent executors of the conseq
 }
 ```